Track mileage automatically

 - 20p per business mile for bicycles

-You can claim tax relief on mileage each year on Self Assessment on your tax return.
+You can claim tax relief on mileage each year on Self Assessment as self-employed, or through the P87 tax form as an employed individual on your tax return.
 You will need to have records showing your mileage for the year and clear calculations of how you worked out the relief you are claiming.

 In order to provide compliant records for the tax relief on mileage, you will have to log the following information throughout the year for each journey: